 My answer to body positivity has traditionally been to either (a) strive for perfection or (b) use food to compensate for the shame of failing to achieve perfection.
 Let's be clear.
-If perfection is the tool we choose to transform our negatives into positives, we’ll need to be skinny, but not too skinny, with large breasts, a big derrière and, of course, a flat stomach.
+If perfection is the tool we choose to transform our negatives into positives, we’ll need to be thin, but not too thin, with large breasts, a big derrière and, of course, a flat stomach.
 Oh!
 And don’t forget the thigh gap.
 We’ll need one of those to reach perfection as well.

 Beauty Is a Moving Target